-For many, the LNAT is a whole new type of assessment and it is important to learn how to manage your time properly beforehand.
+For many, the Law National Aptitude test is a whole new type of assessment, and if you want to know how to do well in LNAT, it is important to learn how to manage your time properly beforehand.

-For the essay section, it is imperative that you plan your response once you have picked your question.
-Launching into an answer without giving yourself a few minutes to think will be the worst use of your time.
+- For the LNAT essay section, it is imperative that you plan your response once you have picked your question.
+Give yourself 15 minutes to do this and you’ll have a much clearer idea of where your argument is heading.

-Practice!
-Practising everything in timed conditions will help with your efficiency in the LNAT.
-The more you have done practice papers, for it the better you will find your time management gets.
+- Practising writing in timed conditions will help with your efficiency in the LNAT Exam.
+The more you go through practice papers, the better you will find your time management gets.

 LNAT Tips: Hone Your LNAT-Specific Skills

 There are certain specific skills that you will need to demonstrate in the LNAT.

 You need to perfect your critical thinking, analysis, logical inference, deductive reasoning, targeted reading and written communication skills in order to achieve a high LNAT score.

 But don’t panic.
 There’s an array of resources on our website to help with your LNAT revision like our LNAT multiple choice questions page and our ultimate LNAT essay writing guide.

 But first, check our tips below to help you hone your LNAT skills.
 They include reading broadly, using online resources and seeking expert LNAT help.

 Use all the LNAT resources available to you on our website.
 Make the most of our free LNAT question bank to practise these skills as much as you possibly can before the law admissions assessment.